jennyslu/beam_summit/README.md

 Here we have defined a convenient wrapper for a DoFn.
 When PTransforms are applied the `expand` method is called and passed input PCollection.
 When DoFns are applied the `process` method is called and passed a single record from an input PCollection.
 DoFns could return 0 or more outputs for 1 given input.
 Here you can see the allowed format for output is either a list or a single non-list object.
 In either case the results should be yielded.
 If any step in your pipeline fails too many times your entire pipeline will fail.
 You may want to keep this behaviour but most likely you just want to skip these bad samples for now and log the issue so you can re-visit it later.
 Beam `Metrics` allow you can use to keep track of import values, such as number of records, number of failures, etc. I've implement a simple version here that keeps track of a few different assertion errors we might see later on but you could obviously expand this.

+`config.py`
+Our feature specifications are defined here.
+You can see we've defined some scalar features as well as some sequence features (the one dimensional ones).

 `beam.py`: lines 138-228
 Here we format our sequence samples and also do some very simple feature engineering.
 ```python